 Ch Rebel of Rhodesia

 Mr Richard (Dick) Thompson bred under the 'Grovedene' prefix.
 His foundation bitch was GLENDON QUEEN from KCC Ch MARYVALE STORMER, a dog which he made up to Champion and of which he was very proud.
 A story is told in an old Airedale magazine about Mrs Thompson and STORMER.
-Apparently she was walking after dark with him loose when she was accosted by a man on a bicycle.
-STORMER instinctively ran to the scene and attacked the man who had great difficulty in escaping.
+Apparently she was walking after dark with him loose when she was assaulted by a man on a bicycle.
+STORMER instinctively ran to the scene and attacked the man who had great difficulty in escaping!

 Pedigree of Rebe's sire

 Then Mr Thompson also purchased LADY OF RHODESIA with whom he bred a couple of litters in 1938, using different sires.
 'Snowy' enlisted during World War 2 and came home quite ill with depression and severe dermatitis.
 While 'Snowy' was away, his wife Ruby looked after his dogs, together with Dick Thompson.
 During this time, Mr Thompson combined Snowy's dogs with his own, so retaining sufficient bloodlines so Snowy could remain involved when he arrived home from the War.

 This included the famous KCC CH REBEL OF RHODESIA pictured here, above as the thumbnail to this page and also with 'Snowy' handling in the picture of him with Maisie Howatt.
 'REBEL' was born in March 1945 sired by Mr Thompson's dog GROVEDENE CRACKSMAN mated to one of Snowy's untitled bitches, RHONDA OF RHODESIA.
 The pedigree shows the mating that produced the famous KCC CH REBEL OF RHODESIA's sire.